AHArain-analyst/Financial_Analysis/README.md

 - Year: Year of the transaction.

 # Report:
 A complete Report has been made for understanding the whole process and findings of the analysis.
-Use folllowing [link](https://www.notion.so/officialaharain/Financial-Analysis-94b8ed6c12ea4500b2154a8bec474bba?pvs=4) for view it.
+Use the following [link](https://www.notion.so/officialaharain/Financial-Analysis-94b8ed6c12ea4500b2154a8bec474bba?pvs=4) to view it.